LuiGGi629/zadania/README.md

 ## Parse Number Ranges

 14. Function that accepts a string containing ranges of numbers and returns a generator of the actual numbers contained in the ranges.
 The range numbers are inclusive.

+## Primes Over

+15. Function that returns a first prime number over a given number.